paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 caption='Horizontal Meat-Veggie axis.
 Vertical $-$$$ axis'  comment='show a group of people preferring many options, restaurants named and sorted by money on one axis and eco-friendlyness on the other.
 Meat Shack.
 Burger Barn.
 Veggie Villa.
 The Four Seasons.
 Primo BBQ.
 Raj Veggies ' id='eat_sim' %}

 Really, this is about politics, and as a group you want to make a decision for everyone in the group.
-You'd like it to be so that people would say they don't regret making that decision.
+You'd like to make a decision that other people will accept and won't regret.
 One way you will find out if people regret this decision is if most people say they would rather do something else.
-So that's why you might want to pick something in the middle because no matter what you pick in the middle, if you compared to something else, then more people are going to prefer that middle option.
+That's why you might want to pick something in the middle.
+No matter what you pick in the middle, if you compare the middle option to something else, then more people are going to prefer that middle option.
 It's really the common ground that you're looking for.

 {% capture cap1 %}Move {{ B }} anywhere.
 A line forms between that and the middle option, and you will see most people are on the side of the middle option.{% endcapture %}
 {% include sim.html link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSsWoDMQz9F80eLMmSz_cVHbodN6TQIXCQUtIhlP57ZT3SDiEYLMlPenrS3TdVWreNjQub7mXjsRSRuu-FGIgkErHSWgu1vC1vjwwpDydyeyC1PJxAlqfIeIpwzXY8Fc1QEEIQQxFDEjtMCOAWNtpJmODmQhI88SicjyIwoJGGlKDRMKCRjmhBNLJAawrluRJOQCVrVYFDkAbTxkhzAGDT8Vffkmo6fHfk7uhc7nRaVrV_uubZrnV8EIhrGNGwKoMww4iGEQ0jmsFgRAOLLdnFMKJXGM5Mx74dLG4pP34WclA4FPhI06Ggo7ZjNW-n47hcX28f77TSy_H1eTrO1xv9_AKWPS3kgAIAAA)"